pedroysb/ctf-writeups/defcon-qualifier-2017/beatmeonthedl/README.md

 "\x80\x9e\x60\x00\x00\x00\x00\x00" + "\x90\x9f\x60\x00\x00\x00\x00\x00"*, it writes 0x609f90 in
 0x609e98 (0x609e80 + 0x18).

-Using the usual free function from stdlib, this does not happens, and an runtime error of *free(): invalid next size (fast)* occurs.
+Using the usual free function from stdlib, this does not happen, and an runtime error of *free(): invalid next size (fast)* occurs.
 This exaplains why the free function is embedded in the beatmeonthedl executable.